 The most obvious disadvantage of hammock camping is that a hammock gives you less room to store your stuff.
 You'll need to be more creative to make sure your gear stays dry.
 Some hammocks get around this by fitting storage areas or hooks for hanging gear.

 Sleeping in a hammock can take some getting used to.
 Some people find the bend uncomfortable but you can get round this by using a wider asymmetric hammock or using spreader bars.
-Hammocks can feel more restricting than a tent, particularly around the head and feet.
+A camping hammock can feel more restricting than a tent, particularly around the head and feet.
 If you've tried but just can't get comfy in a hammock then try a hammock tent or check out our article on the best tents and shelters.

-You'll need to be able to find tree that are the right distance apart and strong enough to take the weight of you and your hammock – this could be a problem in moorland areas with few trees.
+You'll need to be able to find trees that are the right distance apart and strong enough to take the weight of you and your hammock – this could be a problem in moorland areas with few trees.

 How to keep warm when hammock camping